 Week 29 of your pregnancy is finally here, and you’re now 27 weeks from conception.
-Let’s learn all about 3D ultrasounds, weight gain, and pregnancy symptoms in week 29!
+So, let’s learn all about 3D ultrasounds, weight gain (yours and baby’s,) and pregnancy symptoms in week 29!

 Week 29 Pregnancy: Weight

 By week 29, your baby weighs about 2 1/2 pounds.
-She’s getting taller, too!
+And she’s getting taller, too!
 She now measures about 15 1/4 inches from crown to heel.
-Now that your baby has developed all of her major organs, the focus shifts to gaining weight.
-And your little one will start gaining quickly fro!
-During these last 2 1/2 months of your pregnancy, half of the baby’s weight at birth will be added.
-Be sure that you’re eating a nutritious diet and supplementing with a multivitamin to help complete her growth (3).
+Now that your baby has developed all of her major organs, the focus shifts to gaining weight rapidly through the third trimester.
+Your little one will start gaining quickly from here!
+During these last 2 1/2 months of your pregnancy, half of the baby’s birth weight will be added.
+So be sure that you’re eating a nutritious diet and supplementing with a prenatal vitamin to give her everything she needs to help complete her growth (3).

-Your uterus rests around 3 1/2 to 4 inches above your belly button.
-It measures a distance of about 11 1/2 inches from your pubic symphysis to your naval.
-By week this week, you’ve probably gained somewhere between 19 and 25 pounds (2).
+The top of your uterus now rests around 3 1/2 to 4 inches above your belly button.
+When your doctor or midwife measures the fundal height, it now measures a distance of about 11 1/2 inches from your pubic symphysis.
+By this week, you’ve probably gained somewhere between 19 and 25 pounds (2).
+Don’t panic if you’re not in that range — definitely don’t try to diet or cram excess calories all at once — but do check in with your healthcare provider about how to make the healthiest choices for the rest of your pregnancy.

 Week 29 Pregnancy: Baby’s Development

-- Vernix (waxy, white substance that protects the skin) is starting to disappear
+- Vernix (a waxy, white substance that protects the skin) is starting to disappear.

 3-Dimensional (3D) ultrasounds create images of your baby that look more like a photograph.
 While the procedure is similar to a normal 2D ultrasound, the main difference is that computer software turns the picture into a 3D image.

 When medically necessary, 3D ultrasounds can be a valuable diagnostic tool.
 A 3D image can help assess babies with facial problems, hand and foot problems, spinal problems, and neural tube defects (2).
-Other helpful uses of 3D ultrasounds include measuring the volume of amniotic fluid and observing subtle differences in cleft-lip and cleft-palate problems (2).
+Additionally, 3D ultrasounds can measure the volume of amniotic fluid and help your doctor observe subtle differences in cleft-lip and cleft-palate problems (2).

-Some non-medical facilities, like shopping malls, offer 3D keepsake ultrasounds.
-While there are no known risks of ultrasounds during pregnancy, it should be use cautiously and only when necessary.
+However, some non-medical facilities, like shopping malls and baby boutiques, also offer keepsake 3D ultrasounds.
+While there are no known risks of ultrasounds during pregnancy, they should be used cautiously and only when necessary.
 The American College of Obstetricians and Gynecologists discourages the non-medical use of ultrasound for entertainment, keepsakes, or finding out baby’s gender (3,5).

 Week 29 Pregnancy: Symptoms

 Constipation is a common discomfort during pregnancy.
-Some reasons why you might be experiencing more constipation include:
+There are a variety of reasons why pregnancy brings a higher-than-average chance of experiencing constipation.
+These reasons include:

 - Increased levels of progesterone, which cause the bowels to be sluggish